ephraimjuma/8ightride/README.md

 Please adhere to the project's coding style and conventions when submitting code.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE] LICENSE file for details.
+See the LICENSE file for details.